 October 6 – 8th 2020

 Due to Covid-19 this year’s conference was held online.

-The fourth conference of the Energy Modelling Platform for Europe (EMP-E) took place on 6th– 8th October 2020 and was hosted by the European Commission DG Research & Innovation in Brussels.
+The fourth conference of the Energy Modelling Platform for Europe (EMP-E) took place on 6th– 8th October 2020 and was hosted by the European Commission DG Research & Innovation.
 The conference was put together in co-operation with the H2020 Energy Modelling Group, made up of eight Horizon 2020 projects.

 The EMP-E brings together scientists and policy makers working on current energy modelling and energy policy issues, looking at the current and future opportunities for change.
 This annual conference seeked to bridge the gap between scientific modellers and policy makers at all levels, with the help of European Commission representatives.
 To reach beyond local, national and regional policymakers, and engage with the widest possible range of stakeholders involved in the EU energy system, modelling and policy insights that have been developed during the conference will be opened up to a peer review process and compiled into an informative report.

 The platform creates an environment for exchange and sharing of ideas, where research and development in energy modelling currently undertaken across Europe can reach policy makers and other modellers.
 By creating this space to share ideas, European energy modelling data, tools and results can help inform the next energy innovations and policy.[borlabs-cookie type=”content-blocker”][/borlabs-cookie]